 Rhetorical Criticism - The process of defining, classifying, analyzing, interpreting, and/or evaluating rhetorical artifacts.

-Semiotics - The use of verbal and nonverbal symbols and signs in human communication.
+Semiotics and Philosophy of Communication - The study of philosophical frameworks and our understanding of communication, including verbal and nonverbal symbols and signs in human communication.

 Small Group Communication - The study of communication systems among three or more individuals who interact around a common purpose and who influence one another.